shapelets/shapelets-compute/README.md

 If you have already a distribution of [ArrayFire](https://arrayfire.com/) in your machine, shapelets should be able to discover it and use it.

-However, if ArrayFire is not installed, you can use `shapelets` command line tool to set up your environment with the necessary run time libraries.
+However, if ArrayFire is not installed, use `shapelets` command line tool to set up your environment with the necessary run time libraries.
 To install runtime support for running on CPU, OpenCL and/or CUDA, execute a install command, for example:

 ```
 $ shapelets install cuda